Coronado High School (Colorado): Robotics

 In 2008, Coronado's FIRST Robotics Competition Team 2996 "Cougars Gone Wired" was founded.
-Team 2996 has won a regional event on 3 separate occasions.
+Team 2996 has won a regional event on 3 occasions.

 KUGR-TV

 Coronado students enrolled in the KUGR-TV class produce a weekly television show for the student body, which is viewable on the school's YouTube channel.

 Theater

 Thespian Troupe 3397 has performed through the school's theater department since 2014.